chougule05/Pizza_Sales-MYSQL-POWERBI/README.md

 6. Insights and Recommendations: Based on the analysis, derive insights into the sales performance and customer behavior.
 Provide recommendations to improve sales and customer satisfaction.
 7. Final Presentation: Prepare a final presentation summarizing the analysis findings, insights, and recommendations.
 Present the findings to stakeholders for decision-making.

-## Benefits:
-This project will help the pizza company understand its sales trends, customer preferences, and areas for improvement.
-It will enable data-driven decision-making to drive business growth and customer satisfaction.

 ### KPI’s Requirement
 We need to analyze key indicators for our pizza sales data to gain insights into our business performance.
 Specifically, we want to calculate the following metrics:
 1. Total Revenue: The sum of total price of all pizza orders.